Nanaimo: Provincial

-In the Legislative Assembly of British Columbia, Nanaimo is represented by the ridings of Nanaimo (Sheila Malcolmson, BC NDP), Nanaimo-North Cowichan (Doug Routley, BC NDP) and Parksville-Qualicum (Adam Walker, BC NDP).
+In the Legislative Assembly of British Columbia, Nanaimo is represented by the ridings of Nanaimo-Lantzville (George Anderson, BC NDP) and Nanaimo-Gabriola Island (Sheila Malcolmson, BC NDP).

 Leonard Krog resigned in 2018 to accept the position of Mayor of Nanaimo.
 In response, Sheila Malcolmson resigned from federal politics and successfully ran for the vacated position.
+She was re-elected in the 2024 British Columbia general election.

 Civic

 The mayor of Nanaimo is currently Leonard Krog, who replaced Bill Mackay in 2018.

 The most well-known mayor Nanaimo ever had was Frank J. Ney, who instigated Nanaimo's well-known bathtub races, which he regularly attended dressed as a pirate.
 There is a statue to commemorate Ney—dressed in his pirate costume—at Swy-a-Lana Lagoon, which is on the Nanaimo waterfront.
-Ney was also an MLA for the Social Credit party while he was also mayor.
+Ney was also an MLA for the Social Credit party while he was mayor.
 An elementary school has been named in his honour.

 Mark Bate became Nanaimo's first mayor in 1875.
 He served an additional 15 one-year terms as mayor (1875–1879, 1881–1886, 1888–1889, and 1898–1900).